expresso-php/expresso-php/README.md

 # Expresso PHP

-Bored of complex implementations of Docker for you development workflow?
 This is a fast and simple Docker setup for all your PHP development.
 Quick but not dirty.

 Tested with:

 * Drupal 7 and Drupal 8
 * Wordpress